loockeeer/markov-decision-chain/README.md

 ## Exemples

-TODO (Create an issue if you want them faster)
+TODO (Make an issue if you want them faster)